 How to get ATP Safe Links protection

-ATP Safe Links policies are set up for email and for Word, Excel, PowerPoint, and Visio documents.
+ATP Safe Links policies are set up for email and for Office documents.
 (See Set up ATP safe links policies in Office 365.)

 Office 365 client apps are configured to use Modern Authentication (this is for ATP Safe Links protection in Office documents).
 (See Modern Authentication for Office 2016.)

 Users have signed into Office 365 using their work or school account.
 (See Sign in to Office or Office 365.)